 Q. How many hours of lessons will I have a week?

 A. Your lessons will be either 2 hours or 1.5 hours and you will have 5 hours of lessons per subject per week.
 If you are studying an Extended Diploma you will have 15 hours of lessons for your subject (as your course is equivalent to 3 subjects in time).

 Q. Do I have to wear a uniform?

 A. No, at Huish we do not have a uniform.
 We encourage all students to be individual and are committed to equality and diversity, which means that everyone is treated fairly and is allowed to be themselves without fear of ridicule.

 Q. Do I have to stay on campus during my free periods?

-A. Taunton town centre is a few minutes walk from our campus, and although you are allowed to leave site during the day, we do encourage all of our students to make the most of our fantastic study centres.
+A. Taunton town centre is a short walk from our campus, and although you are allowed to leave site during the day, we do encourage all of our students to make the most of our fantastic study centres.
 Our results are outstanding due to the hard work and dedication of our students.